Livingstone17/Livingstone17/README.md

 ### Hi there...I'm Samson Peter 👋

-I am a UI/UX Designer and Frontend Developer passionate about designing and developing solutions that balances aesthetics and functionality;
+I am a UI/UX Designer and Frontend Developer passionate about designing and developing solutions that makes life easier.

 I am skilled in designing,protyping, developing and testing multiple web-based applications using a range of technologies.
 I basically code in JavaScript, use Figma/Adobe XD for UI Design and flutter/Dart for mobile development.
 I love challenging myself to build every product I design and to learn something new everyday.